- RAPtr Home

 - 3 – Pathways to Discovery learners, non-SOM or GME

-- 3 grants held for Non-SOM, GME learners
+- 3 grants held for Non-SOM or GME learners per academic year

 Purpose: Travel awards are intended to defray costs associated with dissemination, e.g. poster or oral presentation at conference.